 - 2018

-- internship at German Historical Museum, Berlin.
+- Internship at the German Historical Museum, Berlin.

 - 2016

-- internship at Cultural History Museum, Rostock.
+- Internship at the Cultural History Museum, Rostock.